itsAnyTime/Exercises/Exercises/sass_helpers/README.md

 ## 3. Hide element

 Create a mixin to hide elements.
-I should be able to use it like this, for example:
+It should be able to use it like this, for example:

 ```scss
     .hide {